-- can't be contacted for two (2) years
+- can't be contacted for two (2) years - misbehaves

-- misbehaves

-- is not a Gunaikurnai person.

 The directors must give the person notice of the cancellation of their membership at the person's last known address as soon as possible after the special resolution is passed.

 When a person's membership is cancelled the corporation must put their name, address and the date they stopped being a member on the register of former members.